-While laboratory grown - these are still natural objects, and they really are stunningly beautiful.
+While laboratory grown - these really are stunningly beautiful.

 If you want a talking point for a desk or window ledge this could be the one!

-The crystal measures 2.8cm across at it's widest point- and will be sent bagged and labelled - and complete with a superb little signed certificate of authenticity ( example pictured)
+The crystals all measure approximately 2cm - 3cm across at it's widest point- and will be sent bagged and labelled - and complete with a superb little signed certificate of authenticity ( example pictured)

 Bismuth is a native semi-metal element; however, it is rarely found in nature in its elemental form.